ja153903/ja153903/README.md

 # Jaime Abbariao

-## I am
+## Things about me

-- a Senior Engineer @ BentoBox
+- I am a Senior Engineer @ BentoBox
-- a (neo)vim enthusiast
+- I unironically like JavaScript
-- trying to get better at competitive programming
+- I am trying to get better at competitive programming